AntigoniMoira/ML-FASHION-MNIST-Dataset/README.md

 - **SVM** consistently outperformed other models, especially when used with normalized PCA-transformed data.
 - Feature selection and dimensionality reduction (PCA) had a significant impact on both performance and training efficiency.

-### 🧪 Evaluation Method

-- **5-fold Cross-Validation** was applied to estimate model generalization performance.
-- Accuracy was averaged across folds to report final scores.

 ### 📌 Notes
 - All models were built using **Scikit-learn**.
 - Visualizations were created using **Matplotlib** and **Seaborn**.